angelomauro10/RASA-chatbot/README.txt

-This a Spanish languaje project applying a Python framework named RASA and this is used to create virtual assistants.
+This a BOT project applying a Python framework named RASA and this is used to create virtual assistants.

 The RASA's chatbot is working with a banks database considering that this bot will contact the customer notifying a specific deubt in a customized sense mentioning: the name, bank's name and money quantity to pay with the finallity to